Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Dark state formation

-Since $J_{-n}(z) = (-1)^nJ(z)$, if the number of photons is odd, then the spin-flip term has the same sign for both spin directions.
-As discussed in \ref{sec:OME_term}, time-reversal symmetry imposes the requirement that the spin-flip term must be $\propto\hat{\tau}_y$, in terms of the charge Pauli matrices introduced above.
-This form of tunneling prohibits destructive interference between the spin-conserving and spin-flip tunneling channels.
-However, if the number of photons is odd, the RWA Hamiltonian in \cref{eq:Hamiltonian_DS} has a spin-flip term of the form $\hat{\tau}_x\hat{\sigma}_x$, which does not exhibit this protection.
-Instead, the combination of $E_z\neq0$ (breaking time-reversal symmetry) and $\epsilon_\mathrm{ac}\neq0$ (resulting in PAT) allows the spin-conserving and spin-flip paths to interfere destructively.
+When the number of photons is odd, the spin-flip term has the same sign for both spin directions because $J_{-n}(z) = (-1)^nJ_n(z)$.
+In the absence of magnetic field, time-reversal symmetry requires the spin-flip term to be proportional to the Pauli matrix $\hat{\tau}_y$, as discussed in \ref{sec:OME_term}.
+This form of tunneling prevents destructive interference between the spin-conserving and spin-flip tunneling channels.
+On the contrary, for odd numbers of emitted photons, the RWA Hamiltonian in \cref{eq:Hamiltonian_DS} has a spin-flip term of the form $\hat{\tau}_x\hat{\sigma}_x$, which does not exhibit this protection.
+As a result, a combination of nonzero $E_z$ (which breaks time-reversal symmetry) and nonzero $\epsilon_\mathrm{ac}$ (which leads to PAT) allows the spin-conserving and spin-flip paths to interfere destructively, leading to DSs.